Game law: History

-Great Britain
+Britain

-In Great Britain the game laws have developed out of the forest laws, which in the time of the Norman kings were very oppressive.
-Under William the Conqueror, it was as great a crime to kill one of the king's deer as to kill one of his subjects.
+In Britain the game laws have developed out of the forest laws, which in the time of the Norman kings were very oppressive.
+In England, under William the Conqueror, it was as great a crime to kill one of the king's deer as to kill one of his subjects.

+The formalisation of forest law in Scotland is usually attributed to David I (1124 - 1153), though Richard Oram suggests that codification is more likely to have taken place during the reign of his grandson William the Lion (1165 - 1214) or of his great-grandson Alexander II (1214 - 1249).
+Keepers, appointed to protect the hunting interest in royal forests, are recorded from the reign of King William.

 A certain rank and standing, or the possession of a certain amount of property, were for a long time necessary to confer upon anyone the right of pursuing and killing game.
 The first game qualification law was instituted in 1389 under Richard II.
 It stated that anyone without lands or tenements of 40 shillings a year, or clergyman under £10 a year, were forbidden from keeping greyhounds, hounds, other hunting dogs, and any other hunting equipment.
 The preamble to the Act states that commoners tended to poach on Holy Days when their superiors attended church and that these gatherings encouraged social unrest.

 The game qualifications were further elaborated under James I and then Charles II.
 These new laws heightened property value thresholds for keeping game hunting animals and instruments.
 It also introduced qualifications specifically relating to deer, rabbits, pheasants, and partridges.

 Game laws such as the British Night Poaching Act 1828 and Game Act 1831, both still in force in modified form, and still more their predecessors, such as the notorious Black Act 1723, enacted savage penalties for poaching.
 But the Game Act installed under William IV did greatly mitigate the game laws: the necessity for any qualification except the possession of a game certificate was abolished, and the right was given to anyone to kill game on their own land, or on that of another with permission.